toledy/spotify/baseline_models.md

-###  Part (b) Multi-Linear Regression Model with Top Artists Predictors
+###  Multi-Linear Regression Model with Top Artists Predictors

 In our prelimnary EDA anlaysis, we believe that top artists would be a good predictor for the success of a playlist.
-Therefore, here, we fit two models in part (b) and (c) that only include predictors related artists.
-In part (b), we use the dummy variables of top 30 artists as predictors.
-As a note, for part (b), top artist are those who appear most often in playlists with 350,000+ followers.
+Therefore, here, we fit a model that only includes predictors related to artists.
+Specifically, we use the one-hot encoded variables of the top 30 artists as predictors.
+As a note, top artist are those who appear most often in playlists with 350,000+ followers.
 With more than 350,000 followers, a playlist will beat 80% of playlists in terms of followers.

-Our regression generates a test $R^2$ score of 0.0174, which is much better than -2.7797 in part (a).
+Our regression generates a test $R^2$ score of 0.0174, which is much better than -2.7797 when using all predictors.
 Therefore, there is good reason to consider these predictors in future model estimation.

 From the regression summary table, we obtain the list of significant top 30 artist predictors:
 * 'Galantis', 'Post Malone', 'Yo Gotti', 'Ellie Goulding'